kvaintr/lw-villains/README.md

 ### Multiaccounting

+Similar TX patterns are also true for multiaccounts which is described in section 9.

 It's difficult to find multiaccounting with logs only.
-Some accounts raise questions with similar activites, but it's not easy to identify their relation from first view.
-It's hard to believe that such big prizes attracted only a couple multiaccount users: getting $1000 for 2 weeks of low time labor every day is very attrective for cheaters.
+Some accounts raise questions with similar activites, but it's not easy to identify their relation from first view: you start doubting if it's a normal behaviour for multiple players or if there is one person to whom this behaviour is typical.
 In the section 9 I provide an example of several accounts that might belong (or might not) to one person and explain why I find these accounts suspicous.

+It's hard to believe that such big prizes attracted only a couple multiaccount users: getting $1000 per account for 2 weeks of low time consuming labor every day is very attrective to cheaters.
+I strongly encourage to investigate multiaccounting as I tend to belive there might be a lot of them among top 61 at least.

 ## 1. kava1uh8h4m0cqq6tnyj255mkj0s8s9vfe2kq6a2s8u
 multiple assets received from 2 accounts from the start